 Though operational, No. 578 is only used in revenue service on special occasions.
 The outside seats were slightly shortened in 2004 to allow wheelchair accessibility.
 Plans have been discussed to fit it with a track brake used on many cars of this class.

 Built in San Francisco by Hammond Car Company for the original Market Street Railway Company.
-Operated in Western Addition and Downtown.
+Operated in Western Addition and Downtown, later serving Ocean Beach on Sundays.

 Converted into a sand car (work equipment) for Geneva Division; acquired by Muni in 1944 as part of its purchase of Market Street Railway Company.